AGwillmkawy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #6.
 A srcipt that displays the third line of the file iacta and the file will be in the working directory

 #7.
 A shell script that creates a file named exactlty \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line

+#8.
+A script that writes into the file ls_cwd_content the result of the command ls -la. and if the file already exist , it should be overwritten. and also if the file already exist create it.

+#9.